 Have you been experiencing issues with game performance, such as lower frame rates and lag while streaming?
 This issue may be occurring because of Streamlabs.
 Many streamers recently have been switching from Streamlabs to OBS in order to fix these performance issues, and you may want to consider doing so as well.

 But we know what you’re thinking: you spent hours creating the perfect scenes for your stream, and you don’t want to have to take the time to redo them.
-Well thankfully, the method of migrating your Streamlabs overlays into OBS is easier than you might think – here’s a step-by-step process.
+Well thankfully, we’ve covered in depth how to, migrate overlays from Streamlabs to OBS.

 Other Streaming Software Options